nureon22/gfont/README.md

 ### Search

+Search available families

 ```sh
 gfont search noto sans
 ```

 ### Install

+Install one or more families

 ```sh
 gfont install noto-sans
 ```

 ### Remove

+Remove one or more families

 ```sh
 gfont remove noto-sans